toddledev/documentation/docs/08-pages/01-overview/index.md

 Pages are the foundation of applications in Nordcraft, representing distinct screens with unique URLs that users navigate to.

-Pages in Nordcraft are specialized components that serve as the top-level containers for your application's screens.
+Pages in Nordcraft are specialized components that serve as the top-level containers for different areas of your application.
 They function as containers for all the content and functionality available at a specific URL.
 You can think of each page as being a separate document.
 If you're familar with other web frameworks or you have experience using HTML, pages in Nordcraft work in the same way.

 - Each page has a unique URL path
 - Pages are top-level components in your application structure, not nested within other elements